Sanglorian/orcus/Orcus Advanced Options - current.md

 > **Encounter** **Utility**  (**Swift Action**)
 > **Near** burst 5, one ally
 > **Effect** The target can take the rally action as a free action, if they are eligible to do so.
-> **Special** This power does not affect the normal limitation that a character can only take the rally action once per combat.
+> **Special** This does not count against the maximum number of times a character can use the rally action in an encounter.

 ## Automaton